rasimcoe/eiger/Docs/DatabaseBrowser.md

 #

-The *eiger* SQL database is primarily accessed in code through a python API supported by psycopg2, but it is extremely handy to have a way of running queries interactively in a GUI, and having the results returned as browsable lists.
+The *eiger* SQL database should primarily accessed in your code through a python API that incorporates the psycopg2 library, as documented [here](https://github.com/rasimcoe/eiger/blob/main/Docs/EIGERDataHandling_r02.pdf), but it is extremely handy to have a way of running queries interactively in a GUI, and having the results returned as browsable lists.

 This can be done using the free software [pgadmin4](https://www.pgadmin.org/download/).
 This is the industry